oldsportsgit/Runtime-Components/README.md

 # Welcome to the Runtime Components Creator!

-it's main purpose is to create for example a TextMeshPro Button while the game is running of course it can do more than that and i will add more too it and there are some scripts which aren't done but they are probably only textmeshpro stuff so yeah
+The Runtime Components Create or RCC for short contains scripts that will create for example a button while the game is running Some scripts aren't completly finished but they are mostly ui scripts